ashutoshmjain/gita/src/knower.md

 The question is: how do we know our body?
 Our senses are designed to see outwards!
 Aren't they?
 I mean, I can't, with my eyes, see my own neurons firing, nor can I hear my heart pumping let alone the guts of a trivial cell or a microbe.

-The purpose of sensory apparatus is external experience - not internal diagnostics.
-And the internal field seems to be well automated - we can't control how it grows - in height or in diameter :-) Beyond control are its modifications - from infancy to old age!
+The purpose of sensory apparatus is external experience - not internal diagnostics besides the internal field seems to be well automated.
+We can't control how it grows - in height or in diameter :-) Beyond control are its modifications - from infancy to old age!
 Sleep, hunger, thirst, love - every thing seems to be on auto-pilot.

-Does that mean there is someone inside driving this complex biological chariot?
-Is knowing the body as a field same as knowing him? - the interal driver?
-Or the ultimate Observer (in QM the act of obsrvation is "action" because observation collapses the wave function.
-Which implies the ultimate Observer is the real actor - or the Driver - it observes our egoic "I")
+Does that mean there is someone (inside) driving this complex biological chariot?
+Is knowing the body as a field same as knowing him or his ways of working?
+The interal driver - the ultimate Observer.
+In QM, the act of obsrvation is "action" because observation collapses the possibilities.
+Which implies the ultimate Observer is the real actor - or the Driver - it observes our egoic "I" into existence.

 A logical deduction is - yes - there must be one because there is never an effect without a cause.
 This "ONE" is [obvously] different from the "I".
 Left to my "I", body shall fade in a jiffy, for "I" don't have slightest clue how food churns into the blood - or how does air saturate my lungs!